egid/eric.readme/README.md

 This is a rough, in-progress guide to working with me.
 It's a contract for what you can expect from me, like 1:1s, communication styles, when I'm around, that sort of thing.

+To be clear: you don't have to read this.
+It's a way for me to get some of this stuff out of my head and on paper, so that I can make sure I bring it up in Real Life.

 A robot claims this should take under 4 minutes to read!
 If you think I missed something, wrote too much, or got it all wrong, please let me know.
 Contributions are welcome. :D